joeyhage/daily-novena/README.md

 ### Using Command Palette (CMD/CTRL + Shift + P)

-- `Novena: Pray`: Display prayer for current Novena and day
+- `Novena: Pray`: Display prayer for current Novena and day.
+This also increments the current day by one.
+For example, if you are praying day one of the St. Therese of Lisieux Novena, it will change it to day two of the St. Therese of Lisieux Novena.
 - `Novena: Choose`: Choose a Novena to pray.
 Choosing "Community Novena" will automatically choose the current Novena and day the PrayMoreNovenas community is praying.
 - `Novena: Change day`: Change day of the current Novena to pray.